tobiasjcat/ice_end/npcs.md

 Occupation: Wheat Farmer
 Languages:
 Age:
 Notes: Saved from wolf and goblins on day 1.
 Has a donkey named Orson.
 Dark skin, red hair.
 Fairly strong but not wolf-strong.
-In relationship with Dunbar. s
+In relationship with Dunbar.

 # Chief Grukgruk Trunkfist
 Race: Bugbear